NuGet/Home/designs/Remote-Authentication.md

  When solving this problem when there is some nuget code running on the client and server, we need to decide which of those to support.

+## Scenarios

+- Azure Artifacts (existing) - Dev who uses a repo on client machine, connects to codespace from same machine.
+How easy could we make the auth experience given that they have already authenticated all those feeds on the client.

+  - what if they used VS for auth?
+  - what if they used CLI for auth?

+- Azure Artifacts (fresh) - Dev connects to codespace/repo from machine which has never used that repo - thus likely hasn't authenticated to those feeds.

+- GPR (existing) - Dev connects to codespace/repo that needs to use PAT from some feeds on GPR (github package repository).
+They already have (via non-repo based nuget.config) some PATs stored.

+- GPR (fresh) - Dev connects to codespace/repo that needs to use PAT from some feeds on GPR (github package repository)

+- MyGet, Artifactory - ??? - research scenarios

 ## Possible approaches

 1. Remote v2 Auth call to client - When credentials are needed, the server calls to the client to authenticate via prompts, etc...
 Relies on NuGet CLI v2 Auth provider being installed on VS client side.